Sunny, With A High Near 84

 Sunday

-Mostly sunny, with a high near 83.
-Light southwest wind becoming west southwest 5 to 9 mph in the afternoon.
+Sunny, with a high near 87.
+Light and variable wind becoming northwest 5 to 10 mph in the afternoon.

 Sunday Night

-Partly cloudy, with a low around 52.
-West southwest wind 5 to 10 mph becoming light and variable after midnight.
+Clear, with a low around 51.
+Northwest wind 5 to 8 mph becoming calm after midnight.

 Monday

-Mostly sunny, with a high near 82.
-Southwest wind 5 to 8 mph.
+Sunny, with a high near 87.
+West southwest wind 6 to 9 mph.

 Monday Night